dope/freddy/README.md

-# freddy
+# Freddy

-> A simple JSON prettifier
+> Make your JSON more readable

 #### Build Setup